jolicode/elastically/README.md

 An instance of `ContextBuilderInterface` that build a serializer context from a class name.

-If it is not defined, elastically, will use a `StaticContextBuilder` with the configuration from `Factory::CONFIG_SERIALIZER_CONTEXT_PER_CLASS`.
+If it is not defined, Elastically, will use a `StaticContextBuilder` with the configuration from `Factory::CONFIG_SERIALIZER_CONTEXT_PER_CLASS`.

 ### `Factory::CONFIG_SERIALIZER_CONTEXT_PER_CLASS` (optional)